saidulK/hospital_database/Readme.md

 The Management login can access all operations across all fields in all the tables.
 Authorization was not implemented.

-Operations:
+# Operations
 CRUD(Create,Retrieve,Update,Delete) was implemented

+# Create

-Create: User can only create the fields to which he has access.
+User can only create the fields to which he has access.
 For example a staff can only create a report based on ID and Blood Group.
 Only doctors have access to rest of the fields in report.

+# Retrieve

-Retrieve: 4 types of retrieve were implemented.
+4 types of retrieve were implemented.
 * The whole table is shown
 * The table is left joined with another related table(Only tables and fields the user has access to view)
 * Search a specific row with Primary Key
 * Retrieve based on values/range of multiple fields The fields that are shown are based on the acess of the user

+# Update

-Update: Only row specific update was selected based on primary key.
+Only row specific update was selected based on primary key.
 Also user can update only the tables and fields he has access to.

+# Delete

-Delete: Delete is also row specific and implemented based on primary key.
+Delete is also row specific and implemented based on primary key.
 Only management has access to hard delete a row.
 All other users can only soft delete.

 # VIEWS